1. Calm the Person

 - Encourage the person to take slow, even breaths.

 - If they've had a panic attack before, ask them what helped them through it.

-- If unable to calm the person, take him or her to see a health care provider right away.
+- If unable to calm the person, take them to see a health care provider right away.